 That doesn’t mean it always makes sense to pay them.
 First, we’ll talk about how mortgage points work.
 Then, we’ll show you how to tell when a rate buydown might be a smart move.

-What are mortgage points and how do they work?
+What are points on a mortgage and how do they work?

 Mortgage points are prepaid interest.
 One point is equal to 1% of the amount you’re borrowing.
 If you’re getting a mortgage for $350,000, one point would cost you $3,500.
 You can look at points as paying interest now instead of paying interest later.